This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 def is_scoped_enum(self) -> bool:

-If the node has a type, it represents the type of the node.
-Commonly used properties are
+If the node has a type, this represents the type of that node.
+Common attributes include:

 @property